Hitting latest vaccine milestone, Biden pushes shots for all - WTMJ

 Maximizing the number of Americans vaccinated in the coming months is critical for the White House, which is aiming to restore a semblance of normalcy around the July Fourth holiday and even more so by the beginning of the next school year.

-Biden was not expected to set new public targets for vaccinations, and administration officials have been careful to avoid predicting when they project the country will have vaccinated enough people to reach herd immunity.
-The U.S. is on track to have enough vaccine supply for every adult by the end of May and for every American by July, but administering them will be another matter.
+Biden was not expected to set new public targets for vaccinations, and administration officials have been careful to avoid predicting when the country will have vaccinated enough people to reach herd immunity.
+The U.S. is on track to have enough vaccine supply for every adult by the end of May and for every American by July, but administering the shots will be another matter.

 In recent weeks the White House has launched a massive outreach campaign to Americans to get vaccinated, relying on funding from the $1.9 trillion virus relief package passed last month to launch ads and fund direct community engagement to under-vaccinated constituencies.

-Biden set his 200 million shot goal last month after meeting his 100 million-in-100 days goal just over a month ago.
+Biden set his goal of 200 million shots last month after meeting his 100 million-in-100 days goal just over a month ago.
 At the time the U.S. was well on pace to meet the higher target, and the pace of vaccinations has only accelerated, to about 3 million shots per day.

 The 100 million-dose goal was first announced on Dec.
 8, days before the U.S. had even one authorized vaccine for COVID-19, let alone the three that have now received emergency authorization.
 Still, it was generally seen within reach, if optimistic.